 - 4 oz. sharp cheddar cheese, shredded, 1 cup

 - 1/4 tsp. salt

-Add mayonnaise, dill mix, and salt to vegetable mixture, tossing gently.
+- Add mayonnaise, dill mix, and salt to the vegetable mixture, tossing gently.

-Arrange longest sides of dough across width of large baking pan.
-Repeat with remaining package of dough.
+- Arrange longest sides of dough across width of the large baking pan.
+Repeat with the remaining package of dough.

-On longest sides of baking pan, cut dough into strips 1 1/2 inches apart, 3 inches deep using a pizza cutter (there will be 6 inches in the center for the filling).
+- On longest sides of the baking pan, cut dough into strips 1 1/2 inches apart, 3 inches deep using a pizza cutter (there will be 6 inches in the center for the filling).

-To braid, lift strips of dough across mixture to meet in center, twisting each strip on turn.
+- To braid, lift strips of dough across mixture to meet in the center, twisting each strip on the turn.

-Bake for 30-40 minutes, watching the last few minutes so bottom of braid does not burn.
+- Bake for 30-40 minutes, watching the last few minutes so the bottom of braid does not burn.